-PRC’s One-to-One Youth Mentoring program serves youth, ages 6-17 years old that are victims of abuse or neglect, familial incarceration, substance abuse, and other defined criteria.
-Youth are referred to the program by community agencies and individuals such as school counselors, Department of Human Services, Advocates Building Peaceful Communities, and others.
+PRC’s One-to-One Youth Mentoring program serves youth, ages 6-17 who are referred by other youth serving professionals for the purpose of receiving additional support and encouragement from a positive adult mentor.
 Each youth (Junior Partner) is matched with an adult volunteer (Senior Partner) who is recruited, screened, trained, and supervised by PRC.
-The Senior Partner makes a commitment to spend a minimum of three hours a week for one year working with his or her Junior Partner.
-The Senior Partners serve as friends, advocates, and role models to the Junior Partners.
+The Senior Partner makes a commitment to spend a few hours a week with his or her Junior Partner for a minimum of one year.
+The Senior Partner serves as friend, advocate, and role model to the Junior Partner.

 Since 1996, hundreds of partnerships have been created.
 In one calendar year, Senior Partners spend over 7,800 hours with their Junior Partners.
 Therefore, since 1996, Senior Partners have devoted over 100,000 hours of their time bettering the lives of Routt County youth!
 Expected results for One-to-One include: increased or maintained levels of self-esteem, commitment to school, self-efficacy, self-control, bonding to adults, decision-making skills, attitudes against ATOD (alcohol, tobacco and other drugs) use, perceived harm of use, greater commitment to not use substances, and decreased school failure and delinquency.
 These results assist PRC in achieving our vision which is that all Routt County youth will be empowered to live healthy, productive lives, to contribute to their community, and to successfully pursue their dreams.